mbpII/GameScore/readme.md

 Contributions are welcome!
 If you have ideas, suggestions, or would like to participate in the development of this project, please feel free to reach out or submit a pull request.

 TODO
-[ ] - use factory design pattern to adapt the code for any more sports [ ] - automate further to use apis
+[x] - use factory design pattern to adapt the code for any more sports [] - automate further to use apis
 [ ] - host on the internet